 Eat, taste and cook like a local on this trip to the heart of Morocco.

-Brush shoulders with locals while you all feast on freshly grilled sardines purchased from the port fish souk in Essaouira that morning
+Brush shoulders with locals while you all feast on freshly grilled sardines purchased from the port fish souk in Essaouira

 Enjoy traditional Berber food and hospitality with a local family up in the High Atlas Mountains, overlooking the crowning peaks in the distance

 Soak up what could be the quintessential smell of Morocco as you watch ras el hanout being freshly ground in a Marrakech spice souk

 Eat mechoui (slow roasted lamb), that’s deliciously falling-apart after being cooked in a pit beneath the floor, while looking over market stalls in the incredible Djemma el Fna

 On Day 5, there is a 7 hour train ride from Fes to Marrakech.
 This is an ideal opportunity to enjoy a break from the bustle of the city and get to know your fellow travellers.

 You will visit an Argan oil co-op on way to Essaouira.
 This is a very interesting stop, but sometimes the sales pitch can be pretty strong.
 It’s worth bearing in mind that these co-ops do a lot to support the local women of the region, but you are of course under no obligation to buy anything.